richgeog/score_predictor/README.md

 ````
 As a user
-So that I can decide what my predications will be
+So that I can decide what my predictions will be
 I would like to see the EPL football matches that are taking place next
 ````